pa-aggarwal/calculator/README.md

 * Options to __clear__ the display, __undo__ last entry, and get the last calculation's result.
 * Keyboard usage for entering options/numbers/operators.

-See the keyboard shortcuts by clicking on the question mark in the page's top right corner.
+See the keyboard shortcuts by clicking on the question mark in the page's top left corner.

 ## Launch